 How to Install a WordPress Plugin

 WordPress is the best content management system that can be used to create any kind of website.
 It has a lot of features that make content management really easy.
 There are also thousands of cool plugins to enhance the functionality of WordPress.
-By installing various kinds of plugins we can add more options to the WordPress.
+By installing various kinds of plugins we can add more options to WordPress.
 In this post, I will show you how to install WordPress Plugins.

 If you are using WordPress.com, it won’t allow you to install any plugin until you upgrade to their business plan.
-You can only use WordPress if on a self-hosted blog.
+You can only use WordPress plugins if on a self-hosted blog.
 So, you need good hosting and a domain name for using self-hosted WordPress.

 Also see: WordPress.org vs WordPress.com

 If you are using a self-hosted WordPress blog, keep reading to know how to install a plugin.

 Install a WordPress Plugin

 There are two ways to install WordPress Plugins on your blog: